 Benefits of Controlock magnet technology

 When you use the magnets to support your scaffold, you will reduce the materials used to construct the structure, which will minimize the logistics footprint.
 Also, you will scale down the building time and decrease the needed workforce.
 Therefore, the system is

 - More sustainable

 The mentioned advantages encourage scaffolding companies to switch to using magnets.

 “With McNetiq Controlock® anchor, a scaffold can indeed be securely anchored: lean and mean, only where required.
 The result: savings of 40% on lead time and 70% on materials.”

 Shell Rotterdam, November 2015

-The benefit of using permanent magnets as temporary steel connections is that they don’t need an external source of power, which makes permanent magnets safer compared to electromagnets.
-As the name suggests, electromagnets are always dependent on a constant external power source to function.
+The benefit of using permanent magnets as temporary steel connections is that they don’t need an external source of power, making permanent magnets safer than electromagnets.
+As the name suggests, the electromagnet is always dependent on a constant external power source to function.
 If the power source of this magnet is lost or the connection fails, this can have catastrophic consequences.

 Please call us on +31 (0)85 130 45 66